 Pinkel suggested sending messages or a press release to known and friendly press contacts who are likely to portray the story in a fair or favorable light.
 But media outlets are quick to pick up stories once they break, so you should have prepared statements and press releases ready to go before you're approached by reporters.

-"It's necessary to exercise extreme caution and care when dealing with customers and partners," Mathis said.
+"It's necessary to exercise extreme caution and care when dealing with customers and partners," said Morgan Mathis, vice president at Highwire PR.

 It's important to also track what people are saying about your company online.
 Companies are at risk of losing 22 percent of their business with just one negative article on the first page of search results, according to Reputation Management.
 Look at Google images, online review sites, social media platforms and even your own website for any negative, user-generated content.